Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SecurityScanning.md

 - If you're new to ZAP, you can start learning by checking out [ZAP's getting started guide](https://www.zaproxy.org/getting-started/), as well as the [ZAP Chat Videos](https://www.zaproxy.org/zap-chat/) (especially [ZAP Chat 06 Automation Introduction](https://www.youtube.com/watch?v=PnCbIAnauD8)).
 - Be aware that ZAP scans run with an internally managed browser instance, not in the browser launched by the test.
 - While ZAP is fully managed for you, Docker needs to be available and running to host the ZAP instance.
 On your development machine you can install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-- The scan of a website with even just 1-200 pages can take 15-30 minutes.
+- The full scan of a website with even just 1-200 pages can take 15-30 minutes.
 So, be careful to fine-tune the ZAP configuration to make it suitable for your app.

 ## Troubleshooting